-Taiwanese thesp Lee Kang-sheng, best known for his dour roles in the films of Tsai Ming-liang, moves behind the camera to OK, if predictable, results with “The Missing."
-Another minimalist parable of loneliness, alienation and emotional trauma from the island’s near-extinct film industry, pic is sure to be ever present on the festival circuit but largely AWOL from commercial theaters, beyond territories like France.
+Taiwanese thesp Lee Kang-sheng, best known for his dour roles in the films of Tsai Ming-liang, moves behind the camera to OK, if predictable, results with “The Missing.”
+Yet another minimalist parable of loneliness, alienation and emotional trauma from the island’s near-extinct film industry, pic is sure to be ever present on the festival circuit but largely AWOL from commercial theaters, beyond territories like France.
 It shared top prize in the Pusan fest’s competitive New Currents section.

 Lee’s movie was originally planned as the first half of a two-episode feature, “Never to Meet, Never to Part,” with Tsai helming the second seg.
 When the latter decided to expand his episode to feature length, with the new English title “Goodbye, Dragon Inn,” Lee did likewise with his portion, also giving it a new Anglo moniker.
 Like Tsai’s movie, “The Missing” could be cut back to a 50-minute short feature simply by halving each take, without losing anything.

 Though Lee’s film, refreshingly, has none of the obsessive homo-eroticism that marks Tsai’s output, its style isn’t a million miles from his older mentor’s, with minimal dialogue, heavy allegory and long static takes that stretch way beyond their expiration date.
 Visually, however, the pic is lighter and less umbrous — Tsai Lite, in a good sense.